Moonythemoon/LocationCameraLogger/README.md

 ## Prerequisites

-Before running this app, make sure you have:

 - Node.js (version 16 or higher)
 - Expo Go app installed on your mobile device
 - VS Code or any code editor